2Columbiformes/Godot-fractal/README.md

 # Godot Fractal Art

-This project generates the Mandelbrot and Julia fractal sets using shaders and the Godot Engine.
+This project generates the Mandelbrot and Julia fractal sets with arbitrary real valued powers for both!

 The latest supports Godot 4.x.
 See the tags for the 3.x version.